hendrikvanantwerpen/scala-collection-mapreduce/README.md

 messed up the types a bit, giving only a base type, so we cast to the correct type.

-## Fully inferred generic accumulators
+## Fully inferred generic aggregators

 Unified the cases for monoids and multoids by implicitly wrapping monoids in multoids who have the same collection as element type.